 7 World Central Kitchen aid workers killed by Israeli airstrike in Gaza

-Israeli Prime Minister Benjamin Netanyahu said Israel's armed forces had "unintentionally" struck and killed seven aid workers with the humanitarian group World Central Kitchen in Gaza late Monday.
+Israeli Prime Minister Benjamin Netanyahu said Israel's armed forces had "unintentionally" struck a convoy from the humanitarian group World Central Kitchen in Gaza late Monday, killing seven aid workers.

 "Unfortunately, in the last day there was a tragic case of our forces unintentionally hitting innocent people in the Gaza Strip," Netanyahu said Tuesday as he left a hospital in Jerusalem after a hernia operation.
 "It happens in war.
 We will investigate it right to the end. ...
 We are in contact with the governments, and we will do everything so that this thing does not happen again."